 This 1959 Mercedes-Benz 190 SL offered by RM Sotheby’s was selected by Keith Neelans.
 He is our Northeast Sales Manager who will be at Amelia alongside Chris Warren.
 This Mercedes was conceived by legendary New York Mercedes-Benz importer, Max Hoffman.
 Designed as a less complex and more affordable counterpart to the 300 SL, the 190 SL enjoyed production from 1955 to 1963.
 Further, it struck a chord with buyers with its Continental flair and easier operation and maintenance requirements.
 While not intended for competition, the 190 SL acquitted itself extremely well.
 It succeeded in winning a number of international road races and rallies.
 Now, as when new, the 190 SL enjoys the favor of astute collectors and enthusiasts everywhere.

 Offered as Lot 283, this 1959 Mercedes-Benz 190 SL is reported by RM Sotheby’s to have been purchased new in Paris by a lady with dual American and French citizenship and according to the data card, it was factory-equipped in U.S. specification.
 Subsequently, it was collector-owned and given a “nut-and-bolt” restoration.
-Limited use since then and professional maintenance have preserved its desirability.
+As a result, limited use since then and professional maintenance have preserved its desirability.

 Our Southwest Sales Manager, Michelle Yancey, selected Lot 156, a 2004 Ferrari 360 Spider from the RM Sotheby’s Amelia Island docket.
 Launched in July 1999 to members of the American motoring press, Ferrari’s new 360 Modena superseded the successful and highly regarded F355.
 With its all-aluminum construction, it also set the stage for Ferrari’s successful 21stCentury trajectory.
 Built for extreme performance, the 360 Modena incorporated an otherworldly body design.
 Further, this vehicle is made with cutting-edge aerodynamic features, exceptional handling and incredible performance credentials including a 183-mph top end.
 Moreover, the open-air 360 Spider debuted at the March 2000 Geneva Show.
 It maintained the performance of its closed progenitor with only a minor weight penalty.
 The penalty was imposed by the electronically operated convertible top and associated mechanisms.